 About me

 I’m Adib Hasan, a research engineer at a stealth startup, where I build large-scale retrieval-augmented generation (RAG) systems for AI agents and optimize LLM inference for speed and scalability.
+I am interested in statistical learning theory, risk modeling, algorithm design, and kernel optimization.

 Outside of work, I cook to avoid starvation (proof), read dead philosophers, and lift heavy objects to maintain the illusion of control.